Charging Customers For Using Credit Cards Will Kill Your Business

 Reduced Consumer Spending and Smaller Sales

-Research has shown that consumers are more likely to spend higher dollar amounts when using credit cards over cash.
+By implementing credit card surcharging, you may be hoping to encourage your customers to use cash.
+However, research has shown that consumers are more likely to spend higher dollar amounts when using credit cards over cash.
 A Federal Reserve Bank of Boston survey found that the average value of card transactions was $112 as compared to $22 for cash transactions.
 A Dun & Bradstreet study corroborates this data finding that consumers are likely to spend 12%-18% more when paying with a credit card.

 There are several factors that contribute to this phenomenon of higher spending with credit cards.
 First, psychological factors play a role because credit card users lose a concrete sense of how much they are spending since the money is not immediately deducted from their checking account.
 Secondly, rewards programs incentivize users to spend more in order to earn rewards, which is especially true for purchases made with company or corporate credit cards.
 Speaking of corporate cards, most employees can only be reimbursed for spending done on their company cards.
 They don’t have the option to pay in cash.